Pumpapa/minimalmagic/content/TRS/ConvertingTramToC.md

 Five states can be distinguished:

 * `MATCH`, `MATCHDONE`: as mentioned
-* `fail` is not a state but a lable to be jumped to when matching fails
+* `fail` is not a state but a label to be jumped to when matching fails
 *  `MATCHDONECAR`: the `car` has been verified; continue with the `cdr`
 *  `INST`: match succeeded; instantiate the right-hand side
 ```C